bretth/woven/docs/main.rst

 Getting Started
 ===============

-To understand better how to use Woven and its conventions read the :doc:`tutorial`.
-Even if you have experience with fabric it is strongly recommended that you read it.

-But to get started straight away:

 Add ``woven`` to your ``INSTALLED_APPS`` in your ``settings.py``

 Purchase an Ubuntu 10.04 VM on the host of your choice with root and ssh access.